hablapps/pairstrading/PostPairsTrading.md

 hclose h
 ```

-We then proceed to create a function called **fCoint** to call our imported function from PyKX, handle any null values by filling them with 0, using `0f^` and return the second value, which in this case is the p-value.
+We then proceed to create a function called **fcoint** to call our imported function from PyKX, handle any null values by filling them with 0, using `0f^` and return the second value, which in this case is the p-value.

 ```q
 fcoint: {@[;1]0f^coint[x;y]`}